 Katmailand, Inc. is authorized within Katmai National Park and Preserve to provide lodging, food, merchandise, and the tour services listed above.

 Although we’re here to help you plan every facet of your trip, we do offer room-only rates for those looking to customize their adventure.

-*Prices are per person per night and include $10 per person per night bed tax
+**Prices are per room per night and does not include an additional 6% bed tax.

 Hearty Alaska fare is served buffet style each day for breakfast, lunch, and dinner in the lodge dining area.
 Cocktails are also available for purchase at the lodge bar each afternoon and evening.
 Meals can be purchased either ahead of time or on-site during your stay at Brooks.